Numerical study of the transverse stability of line solitons of the Zakharov-Kuznetsov equations: Abstract

 \section{Abstract}

-We present a detailed numerical study of the transverse stability of line solitons of two-dimensional, generalized Zakharov-Kusnetsov equations with various power nonlinearities.
-In the $L^{2}$-subcritical case, in accordance with a theorem due to Yamazaki we find a critical velocity, below which the line soliton is stable.
+We present a detailed numerical study of the stability under periodic perturbations of line solitons of two-dimensional, generalized Zakharov-Kuznetsov equations with various power nonlinearities.
+In the $L^{2}$-subcritical case, in accordance with a theorem due to Yamazaki we find a critical speed, below which the line soliton is stable.
 For higher velocities, the numerical results indicate an instability against the formation of lumps, solitons localized in both spatial directions.
-In the $L^2$-critical and supercritical cases, the line solitons are shown to be numerically stable for small velocities, and strongly unstable for large velocities, with a blow-up observed in finite time.
+In the $L^2$-critical and supercritical cases but subcritical for the 1D generalized Korteweg-de Vries equation), the line solitons are shown to be numerically stable for small velocities, and strongly unstable for large velocities, with a blow-up observed in finite time.